Anti-roll bar

-An anti-roll bar (roll bar, anti-sway bar, sway bar, stabilizer bar) is a part of many automobile suspensions that helps reduce the body roll of a vehicle during fast cornering or over road irregularities.
-It connects opposite (left/right) wheels together through short lever arms linked by a torsion spring.
-An anti-roll bar increases the suspension's roll stiffness—its resistance to roll in turns—independent of its spring rate in the vertical direction.
+An anti-roll bar (roll bar, anti-sway bar, sway bar, stabilizer bar) is an automobile suspension part that helps reduce the body roll of a vehicle during fast cornering or over road irregularities.
+It links opposite front or rear wheels to a torsion spring using short lever arms for anchors.
+This increases the suspension's roll stiffness—its resistance to roll in turns.

 The first stabilizer bar patent was awarded to Canadian inventor Stephen Coleman of Fredericton, New Brunswick on April 22, 1919.

 Anti-roll bars were unusual on pre-WW2 cars due to the generally much stiffer suspension and acceptance of body roll.
 From the 1950s on, however, production cars were more commonly fitted with anti-roll bars, especially those vehicles with softer coil spring suspension.

 Purpose and operation

-An anti-sway or anti-roll bar is intended to force each side of the vehicle to lower, or rise, to similar heights, to reduce the sideways tilting (roll) of the vehicle on curves, sharp corners, or large bumps.
-With the bar removed, a vehicle's wheels can tilt away by much larger distances, as shown in the SUV image at right.
-Although there are many variations in design, a common function is to force the opposite wheel's shock absorber, spring, or suspension rod to lower or rise to a similar level as the other wheel.
+An anti-sway or anti-roll bar is intended to reduce the lateral tilt (roll) of the vehicle on curves, sharp corners, or large bumps.
+Although there are many variations in design, the object is to induce a vehicle's body to remain as level as possible by forcing the opposite wheel's shock absorber, spring, or suspension rod in the same direction as the one being impacted.

-In a fast turn, a vehicle tends to drop closer onto the outer wheels, and the anti-roll bar soon forces the opposite wheel to also get closer to the vehicle.
-As a result, the vehicle tends to "hug" the road closer in a fast turn, where all wheels are closer to the body.
-After the fast turn, then the downward pressure is reduced, and the paired wheels can return to their normal height against the vehicle, kept at similar levels by the connecting anti-roll bar.

-Because each pair of wheels is cross-connected by a bar, the combined operation causes all wheels to generally offset the separate tilting of the others and the vehicle tends to remain level against the general slope of the terrain.
+In a turn, a vehicle compresses its outer wheel's suspension.
+The anti-roll bar forces the opposite (inner) wheel's suspension to compress as well, thereby keeping the body in a more level lateral attitude.
+This has the additional benefit of lowering its center of gravity during a turn, increasing its stability.

+When both front and rear anti-roll bars are fitted, their combined effect can help maintain a vehicle's tendency to roll towards the general slope of the terrain.